AMD Instinct MI350X#

 2. Basic Health Checks - Verify hardware detection and basic system health

-3. System Validation - Conduct comprehensive stress testing and qualification
+3. System Validation - Conduct comprehensive single and multi-node stress testing and qualification

 4. Performance Benchmarks - Validate compute, memory, and interconnect performance